 Where are all the hot people?

 If your tutorials aren’t proving plentiful with groovy cool kids it’s time to hang out on campus.
-The Roundhouse hosts weekly events like bingo, trivia, pool, ping pong and poker, all perfect opportunities to mingle.
+Check out all our different clubs and societies for their weekly events during semester, or head down to the Roundhouse for live music and a cheeky schooner - perfect opportunities to mingle.

 What is SSAF?